 Some of the campus buildings have "Campus or Local Call Only" telephones (i.e. K-State Union, Chester Peter Recreational Complex).
 You may make local calls from these phones at no cost.
 Pay phones are available in several buildings (i.e. Justin Hall, Bluemont Hall, Hale Library).

 All K-State students and employees have a free K-State electronic ID on the central computing system.
-It allows access to e-mail, the Internet, the World Wide Web, file space for class work and projects, and a personal web page.
+It allows access to e-mail, the campus WiFi, file space for class work and projects, and a personal web page.
 There is an expectation for ethical and courteous behavior in the use of these computing resources.

 The student yearbook comes out in the spring of each year.
 It contains memorable pictures of the past years' campus life and group pictures of most clubs and organizations on campus.
 Contact the Royal Purple at 103 Kedzie Hall, 532-6557, for more information or to purchase a copy.